tratteo/nuxt_template/content/articles/why-you-should-drink-water.md

 Now if you'll excuse me, all this talk about water has made me realize I haven't had any in... wait, what day is it?

+::tip{}
-::alert{type="success" title="Challenge Accepted?" description="Try drinking your target amount for just one week and see how you feel.
-We bet you'll notice the difference! 💪"}
+Try drinking your target amount for just one week and see how you feel.
+We bet you'll notice the difference! 💪
 ::

 ::author-about{:src="author_avatar" :name="author"}